ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attesting Environments include Trusted Execution Environments (TEE), embedded Secure Elements (eSE), or Hardware Security Modules (HSM).

+## Layered Attestation Procedures

+By definition, the Attester role takes on the duty to create Evidence.
+The fact that an Attester role is composed of several types of environments that can be nested or staged adds complexity to the architectural layout of how an Attester -- in itself -- is composed and therefore has to conduct the Claims collection in order to create believable Attestation Evidence.
+This complexity is independent of the concept defined by Composite Devices.
+Composite Attesters are inherently composed of multiple nested environments.
+The following example is intended to illustrate this composition:

+A very common example is elaborated on to illustrate Layered Attestation.

+The very first Attesting Environment has to ensure the integrity of the (U)EFI / BIOS / Firmware that initially boots up a composite device (e.g., a cell phone).
+A hardware component, which effectively can encompasses immutable execution environments (static code Roots of Trust) and mutable execution environments (dynamic code Roots of Trusts), executes the very first Claim Collection.
+These Claims have to be stored securely.
+At this stage of the boot-cycle of a composite device, the Claims collected typically cannot be composed into Evidence.

+The very first Attesting Environment in this example can be a hardware component that is a Static Code Root of Trust.
+As in any other scenario, this hardware component is the first Attesting Environment.
+It collects a rather concise number of Claims about the Target Environment.
+The Target Environment in this example is the (U)EFI / BIOS / Firmware.
+After the boot sequence started, the Target Environment conducts the most important and defining feature of layered attestation:
+The successfully measured [comment: this is why Henk prefers 'measured' above 'collected' because it can be used in English text better] environment that is the (U)EFI / BIOS / Firmware now becomes the Attesting Environment.
+Analogously, the Attesting Environment hands off its duty to one of its Target Environments.
+This procedure in Layered Attestation is called Staging.

+Now, the duties have been transferred and Layered Attestation takes place.
+The initial Attesting Environment relinquishes its duties to the Target Environment.
+It is important to note that the new Attesting Environment cannot alter the content about its own measurements.
+If the Attesting Environment would be able to do that, Layered Attestation would become unfeasible.

+In this example the duty of being the Attesting Environment is now taken over by the (U)EFI / BIOS / Firmware that was the Attested Environment before.
+This transfer of duty is the essential part of Layered Attestation.
+The (U)EFI / BIOS / Firmware now is the Attesting Environment.
+The next Target Environment is, in this example, a bootloader.
+There are potentially multiple kernels to boot, the decision is up to the bootloader.
+Only a bootloader with intact integrity will make an appropriate decision.
+Therefore, Claims about the integrity of a bootloader are now collected by the freshly appointed Attesting Environment that is the (U)EFI / BIOS / Firmware.
+Collected Claims have to be stored by the current Attesting Environment in a similar shielded and secured manner, so that the next Attesting Environment is not capable of altering the collection of claims stored.

+Continuing with this example, the bootloader is now in charge of collecting Claims about the next execution environment.
+The next execution environment in this example is the kernel to be booted up.
+Analogously, the next transfer of duties in this Layered Attestation example occurs: The duty of being an Attesting Environment is transferred to a successfully measured kernel [Henk: we might have to define what successful means in this example and beyond].
+In this sequence, the kernel is now collecting additional Claims and is storing them in a secure and shielded manner.

+The essence of this example is a cascade of staged boot environments.
+Each environment (after the initial one that is a root-of-trust) has the duty of measuring its next environment before it is started.
+Therefore, creating a layered boot sequence and correspondingly enabling Layered Attestation.

 ## Composite Attester {#compositeattester}

 A Composite Attester is an entity composed of multiple sub-entities such that its